Our anxiety and the world today

 Therefore, the first step towards a better life experience and getting on top of your anxiety is to talk about why it actually isn’t at all bad to feel anxious.
 The secret of dealing with anxiety is to learn to “hang out with it” rather than trying to get away from it at all cost or even feeling bad about ourselves for feeling anxious.
 So don’t despair, keep reading.

-If you are by now hooked on the “Tales of Anxiety”, join me soon for “Part 2: We did not evolve to be happy”.
+If you are by now hooked on the “Tales of Anxiety”, view “Part 2: We did not evolve to be happy”.